top of page

 Fausto Corvino profile picture

-I am a Marie Skłodowska-Curie Fellow in Philosophy at the Hoover Chair in Economic and Social Ethics at UCLouvain, Belgium, working on an individual research project entitled "Should we prohibit luxury emissions of greenhouse gases, on top of price constraints?"
+I am currently an Affiliate Researcher at the Institut supérieur de philosophie (ISP), UCLouvain.
+Previously, I was a Marie Skłodowska-Curie Fellow at the Hoover Chair in Economic and Social Ethics, UCLouvain, where I worked on an individual research project entitled "Should we prohibit luxury emissions of greenhouse gases, on top of price constraints?"
 (PROHIBLUX).
+Prior to this, I held postdoctoral research positions at the University of Gothenburg (Financial Ethics Research Group), the University of Turin (Labont − Center for Ontology), and the Sant’Anna School of Advanced Studies in Pisa (Institute of Law, Politics, Development).

 • LinkedIn